trufnetwork/sdk-py/docs/api-reference.md

 ```

 ## Performance Recommendations
-- Use batch record insertions
+- Use `batch_insert_records` for multiple records to one or more streams to reduce network overhead and transaction costs.
-- Handle errors with specific exception handling
+- Handle errors with specific exception handling to build robust applications.

 ## SDK Compatibility
 - Minimum Python Version: 3.8